ikonomov/DiabloX/README.md

          * harmony: 24 [20]
          * ages: 24 [25]
       * Removed affixes:
-         * readiness (no functionality)
+         * readiness (no effect)
          * speed (same functionality as haste)
       * Renamed affixes:
          * [fine] to stout (armor)
          * [crimson] to russet (31-40)
          * [haste] to speed
       * All affixes with a range of values have been set to their maximum.
-      * Damage versus demons affix changed to +50% [+200%].
+      * Damage versus demons affix: +50% [+200%]
-      * The additional hit recovery reduction when equipping three or more items having all of the three suffixes (of balance, of stability and of harmony) has been removed.
+      * The additional hit recovery reduction when equipping three or more items having all of the three suffixes (balance, stability and harmony) has been removed.
       * unique item qlvl:
          * Bloodslayer: 10 [3]
          * The Mangler: 9 [2]